On Creativity

 Exploring Black expressive culture with Cheryl Thompson

-In this Q&A, Professor Cheryl Thompson, one of TMU's new Canada Research Chairs, discusses her project "Mapping Ontario’s Black Archives" (MOBA), the importance of collaboration in reshaping historical narratives, the challenges of documenting Black expressive culture, and her advice for those pursuing a Canada Research Chair.
+In this 2025 Q&A, as one of TMU's new Canada Research Chairs, I discussed my project "Mapping Ontario’s Black Archives" (MOBA), the importance of collaboration in reshaping historical narratives, the challenges of documenting Black expressive culture, and my advice for those pursuing a Canada Research Chair.

 Unpacking how Black cultural practices from music, fashion, performance, are archived and remembered

-Dr. Thompson shared her expertise in archiving cultural artifacts and speak to the importance of documenting Black creativity.
+In September 2025, I presented an engaging session on how Black cultural practices, across music, fashion, and performance, are archived and remembered.
+I shared my expertise in archiving cultural artifacts and speak to the importance of documenting Black creativity.
 This conversation highlighted how Black heritage and culture can be preserved and rediscovered through the archive.

 Cheryl Thompson | School of Creative Industries, TMU